Position

 What is the job outlook for a Dog Walker?

-The job outlook for dog walkers is promising.
-The Bureau of Labor Statistics (BLS) reports an average of 18,900 job openings per year.
-This trend is expected to grow by 20.5% from 2022 to 2032.
-This growth reflects the increasing demand for pet care services.
-As more people own pets, the need for reliable dog walkers continues to rise.
+The job outlook for dog walkers is promising, with an average of 18,900 job positions available each year.
+This trend is expected to grow by 20.5% from 2022 to 2032, according to the Bureau of Labor Statistics (BLS).
+This growth reflects the increasing demand for pet care services as more people own pets and seek professional help for their care.

 Continue to Salaries for Dog Walker